Home > Apparel

 From a skier’s perspective, the fabrics that are incorporating this new membrane are becoming super lightweight, smoother, more buttery, softer, and quieter.
 A robust 3-layer textile now feels like a 2-layer softshell fabric.

-Some skiers don’t use ski pole wrist loops but all skiers need at least one solid pair of waterproof pants; (photo/Jason Hummel)
+Some skiers don’t use ski pole wrist loops, but all skiers need at least one solid pair of waterproof pants; (photo/Jason Hummel)

 Pants vs. Bibs

 To ski in pants or to ski in a bib?
 This is a fundamental outerwear question that divides the skiing world into two camps.
-Ski pants need little explanation, as they’re worn just like any other pair of pants — waist-high and secured with a button.
+Ski pants need little explanation, as they’re worn just like any other pair of pants โ€” waist-high and secured with a button.

 The primary downside of wearing pants while skiing is that cold and snow can find their way up the back of your jacket or down your pants, especially during a fall.
-Some of the best standard-style ski pants we’ve included are The North Face Insulated Freedom Ski Pants and the Flylow Chemical Pants.
+Some of the best standard-style ski pants weโ€™ve included are The North Face Insulated Freedom Ski Pants and the Flylow Chemical Pants.

 Enter ski bibs.
 With a high waistline held up by shoulder suspension straps, bibs eliminate the fatal flaw of ski pants.
-When skiing deep powder, the joy of knowing you won’t get snow down your pants offers valuable peace of mind.
-If you’ve never skied in a bib, just know they do take a little getting used to.
+When skiing deep powder, the joy of knowing you wonโ€™t get snow down your pants offers valuable peace of mind.
+If youโ€™ve never skied in a bib, just know they do take a little getting used to.
+Also, bibs tend to be warmer than pants, so they may not be the best choice for those balmy spring days.
+For more information on bibs, check out our favorite options for men and women.

 Deep thigh pockets are very useful on ski pants, especially for a large phone or wallet; (photo/Jason Hummel)

-Skiing Styles: Resort vs. Backcountry
+Ski Pant Styles: Resort vs. Backcountry

 While many ski pants are versatile enough for both resort and backcountry skiing, certain styles and features are better suited for one setting or the other.

-For in-bounds skiing, we recommend pants with burly outer materials, reliable waterproofing, and a semi-relaxed fit that allows room for layers underneath.
-You won’t often be traveling uphill while resort skiing, so it’s generally okay to wear pants that mildly restrict hiking movement.
-On this list, our favorite pants for resort use are the Rab Men’s Khroma Kinetic Waterproof Pants and The North Face Insulated Freedom Ski Pants.
+For in-bounds skiing, we recommend pants with burly fabric, reliable waterproofing, and a semi-relaxed fit that allows room for layers underneath.
+Since you wonโ€™t often be traveling uphill while resort skiing, it’s generally okay to wear pants that mildly restrict hiking movement, as well as insulated pants to help you stay warm on the lift ride or in the lift line.

 The waterproofness of our favorite ski pants ranges from a rating of 10K to 30K mm; (photo/Jason Hummel)

-Warmth and Insulation
+Warmth & Insulation

 Our list of recommendations includes both insulated ski pants and non-insulated shells.
 Ultimately, the choice between these categories comes down to your personal preference.
 If you tend to run cold or frequently ski in frigid temps, you may want to seek out a warm insulated option like The North Face Insulated Freedom Pants.